By Hannah Briggs — updated 18 May 2026

 3. Holy Stone HS720E — the best non-DJI option

-If you have a philosophical objection to Apple-grade ecosystem lock-in and want something open, the HS720E is the drone we point people at.
-It’s around $350-$400, has GPS return-to-home, a 4K EIS-stabilised camera (not gimbal-stabilised, important distinction), 26 minutes claimed flight time (about 22 real), and a controller that does not require a phone.
+Why it works: Holy Stone has been around long enough that customer service actually exists, parts are available, and the app is updated.
+GPS return-to-home, a 4K EIS-stabilised camera (not gimbal-stabilised, important distinction), 26 minutes claimed flight (about 22 real), and a controller that does not require a phone.

 4. Potensic Atom — the best learner/kids drone